The Wrath of Becky: Plot

 Becky calls Darryl to continue taunting him.
 She threatens to expose the plot against Hernandez and also reveals that she stole Darryl's incriminating thumb drive.
 Twig goes outside looking for Becky.
 Becky fires a crossbow bolt through Twig's cheeks.
 Fearful of both Becky and Darryl, DJ drives away in their truck.

 Twig and Becky have a faceoff ending with Becky using a machete to kill Twig.
 However, Darryl uses a tranquilizer dart to take her captive.

 Becky wakes to find herself tied to a chair.
 Darryl shows Becky that he stole her keepsake key, and that a hidden shaft inside its cylinder contains engraved numbers he presumes to be coordinates.
 The elderly woman Becky previously met reveals herself to be Darryl's mother as well as the secret mastermind behind the Noble Men.
 Darryl Sr. arrives at the cabin and uses Diego to taunt Becky while demanding to know where the thumb drive is.

 Becky breaks free from her restraints and sprays Darryl with bear spray.
 He leaves the room to recover.
 Darryl Sr. moves to shoot Diego, but Becky throws a knife into her forehead.
 Darryl Jr. chases Becky into the forest outside.
 Becky leads Darryl into animal traps that pin his legs and clamp around his throat.
 He whispers "Well done" and dies.
 Becky retrieves her key.
 Becky returns to the cabin for Diego and discovers that Darryl Sr. survived.
-Darryl Sr. tries to shoot Becky, but cannot aim properly due to her head injury.
-Becky has Diego maul Darryl Sr. to death.
+Darryl Sr. tries to shoot Becky, but cannot aim properly due to her head injury, allowing Becky to have Diego maul her to death.

 Twenty-four hours later, CIA agent Kate Montana interviews Becky about the thumb drive and singlehandedly taking down a Noble Men cell.
 Agent Montana offers to recruit Becky, who agrees.
 Montana then asks if Becky is ready to find out what her key belongs to.

 DJ tries to get back on the road after his truck breaks down when a law enforcement vehicle pulls over behind him.
-He reaches for a gun to confront the officer but sees that it is Becky, dressed in a black suit and aiming a rocket launcher at him.
+He reaches for a gun to confront the officer, but sees that it is Becky, dressed in a black suit and aiming a rocket launcher at him.
 She fires at DJ, blowing up his truck and killing him.